swkkd/gowebapi/docs/AttributeCategoryApi.md

 # **AttributeCategoryCreateSecurityEntry**
-> AttributeCategoryCreateSecurityEntry(ctx, webId, securityEntry, optional)
+> AttributeCategoryCreateSecurityEntry(a.client.ctx, webId, securityEntry, optional)
 Create a security entry owned by the attribute category.

 ### Required Parameters